Harvey Milk: Outing of Oliver Sipple

 Milk's role as a representative of San Francisco's gay community expanded during this period.
 On September 22, 1975, President Gerald Ford, while visiting San Francisco, walked from his hotel to his car.
 In the crowd, Sara Jane Moore raised a gun to shoot him.
 A former Marine who had been walking by grabbed her arm as the gun discharged toward the pavement.
 The bystander was Oliver "Bill" Sipple, who had left Milk's ex-lover Joe Campbell years before, prompting Campbell's suicide attempt.
-The national spotlight was on him immediately.
+The incident drew great attention to Sipple.
 On psychiatric disability leave from the military, Sipple refused to call himself a hero and did not want his sexuality disclosed.
-Milk, however, took advantage of the opportunity to illustrate his cause that public perception of gay people would be improved if they came out of the closet.
+Milk, however, took advantage of the opportunity to illustrate his cause that the public perception of gay people would be improved if they came out of the closet.
 He told a friend: "It's too good an opportunity.
 For once we can show that gays do heroic things, not just all that ca-ca about molesting children and hanging out in bathrooms."
 Milk contacted a newspaper.

-Several days later Herb Caen, a columnist at The San Francisco Chronicle, exposed Sipple as gay and a friend of Milk's.
+Several days later, Herb Caen, a columnist at the San Francisco Chronicle, outed Sipple as gay and exposed him as a friend of Milk.
 The announcement was picked up by national newspapers, and Milk's name was included in many of the stories.
 Time magazine named Milk as a leader in San Francisco's gay community.
 Sipple was besieged by reporters, as was his family.
-His mother, a staunch Baptist in Detroit, now refused to speak to him.
-Although he had been involved with the gay community for years, even participating in Gay Pride events, Sipple sued the Chronicle for invasion of privacy.
+His mother, a staunch Baptist in Detroit, refused to speak to him.
+Although he had been involved with the gay community for years, participating in Gay Pride events, Sipple sued the Chronicle for invasion of privacy.
 President Ford sent Sipple a note of thanks for saving his life.
-Milk said that Sipple's sexual orientation was the reason he received only a note, rather than an invitation to the White House.
+Milk claimed that Sipple's sexual orientation was the reason he received only a note, rather than an invitation to the White House.